UelisonSantos/On-Understanding-Skeleton-Action-Recognition-Systems/README.md

-# On-Understanding-Skeleton-Action-Recognitionsystems
+# Understanding-Skeleton-Action-Recognitionsystems
-Support material for the survey On Understanding Skeleton Action Recognition systems: A Systematic Literature Review
+Support material for the survey Understanding Skeleton Action Recognition systems: A Systematic Literature Review